-Research Interests: software testing; model checking; model-based testing; engineering of digital systems; embedded system development; history and psychology of software development;
+Research Interests: software testing; model checking; model-based testing; engineering of digital systems; embedded system development; cognitive psychology of software development;

-Eduard Enoiu is an experimental computer scientist and an engineer interested in industrial control software and digital systems.
+Eduard Enoiu is an engineer interested in industrial control software and digital systems.
 A native of Bucharest, he earned his Engineer's degree at Polytechnic University in 2009 and his PhD from Mälardalen University in 2016.

 Enoiu's research on automatic test generation and software testing using model checking has been published in international conferences and journals.
 He is teaching advanced test design techniques to industrial practitioners.

-Eduard Enoiu is currently doing research on a diverse array of topics in software development, including the role of automatic test generation (where tests are intelligently and algorithmically created) in industrial practice; historical and recent trends in test design; the use of model checking for engineering better systems; the nature of creating efficient and effective tests; the cognitive science of software testing; software complexity and autonomy;
+Eduard Enoiu is currently doing research on a diverse array of topics in software development, including the role of automatic test generation (where tests are intelligently and algorithmically created) in industrial practice; the use of model checking for engineering better systems; the nature of creating efficient and effective tests; the cognitive science of software testing; software complexity and autonomy;

 Enoiu lives in Västerås with his wife and two jolly dandie dinmont terrier dogs.